Supporting SDI and IP Infrastructures

 Playout Technicians use audio monitors to listen to the outputs through their full range loudspeaker system, whilst in the Transmission area a unit allows the operators to conducts a final check.

-Addressing the challenges of IP for audio
+Addressing the challenges of IP

 A key challenge for any audio solution is to create and present an operational experience that is both simple and intuitive, regardless of the method being used to carry audio throughout a broadcast facility.
 The transition to IP infrastructures, coupled with the need to do more with less, only serves to increase the importance of being able to address this challenge.